flintlib/arb/doc/source/acb_elliptic.rst

 **acb_elliptic.h** -- elliptic integrals and functions of complex variables
 ===============================================================================

+This module supports computation of elliptic (doubly periodic) functions, and their inverses, elliptic integrals.
+See :ref:`acb_modular.h <acb-modular>` for the closely related modular forms and Jacobi theta functions.

 Warning: incomplete elliptic integrals have very complicated branch structure when extended to complex variables.
 For some functions in this module, branch cuts may be